AndreassenLearn/TelemetryProject/README.md

       "servo": 123
     }
     ```
-    Furthermore, the format for storing humidex measurements would have to be reconsidered, as each measurement must be back traceable to the board it originated from.
-This would likely be overcome by including a board ID record for all measurements or even creating multiple buckets (one for each board) in InfluxDB.
+    Furthermore, the format for storing humidex measurements would have to be reconsidered, as each measurement must be back traceable to the board it originated from in order to determine which location the measurement is valid for.
+This would likely be overcome by including a board ID and/or location record for all measurements in InfluxDB.

-### Web API
+### WebApi
-* In the `ReadAllHumidex(DateTime startTime, DateTime endTime)` method of the `InfluxDbService`, records are not filtered by date and time during the database query.
+* In the `ReadAllHumidex(DateTime startTime, DateTime endTime)` method of the `InfluxDbService`, records are not filtered by date and time during execution of the database query.
 This only happens after all the data has been queried.
 Therefore, poor performance is to be expected.

+### MauiClient
+* The client application only runs on Android.

 ## Versioning
 TODO